 Sometimes we visited our teacher at home.
 Professor E.H.
-Morrow (M.B.A.) invited Phil Burton, Gordon Silverwood and me to take special tutoring at his residence on Maitland Street North.
-Those talks were not always about Commercial Economics and I suspect were as precious
+Morrow (M.B.A.) invited Phil Burton, Gordon Silverwood and me to take special tutoring at his

 "Where the Faculty of Arts had its seven or eight rooms in the old Huron College was a wide verandah facing south.
 There we congregated in the sun between classes, until the weather drove us inside to cram ourselves into a minuscule men's common room."